KaungYanPaing/CTF_Writeups/README.md

 # CTF_Writeups
-  My writeup is aimed at the CTF Players and Beginners to help them understand the fundamentals of Web Security, Cryptography, Forensic and Basic Reverse Engineering.
+  Our writeup is aimed at the CTF Players and Beginners to help them understand the Web Security, Cryptography, Forensic, OSINT, IR, MISC and Reverse Engineering.

-#0xpwn_CTF
+# CaptureTheFlag